If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 1. Advertising

-Advertising is one of the best marketing strategies to get the word out.
+Advertising is one of the most effective marketing strategies for getting the word out.
 If you’re serious about building a business with your blog, advertising is one marketing plan you can’t avoid.

-You can start with the Facebook ad, cheaper than Google ads or other forms of PPC marketing.
+You can start with Facebook ads, which are cheaper than Google ads or other forms of PPC marketing.

 Facebook allows you to boost a post from your business page and reach a wider audience.